Polylanger/wpt-dataset/README.md

 For homepage tampering, we download the altered homepages from zone-h.org, such as: [link1](http://zonehmirrors.org/defaced/2023/06/19/camaraseverinia.sp.gov.br/camaraseverinia.sp.gov.br/), [link2](http://zonehmirrors.org/defaced/2023/06/20/geyve.bel.tr/geyve.bel.tr/), [link3](http://zonehmirrors.org/defaced/2023/06/16/naran.su.gov.mn/naran.su.gov.mn/), and directly replace the homepage content.

+For "Implant trojan", we collect web trojan samples from zone-h.org and the internet, extracting the malicious parts and embedding them into the corresponding pages.
+For "Malvertising inserted", we gather real malicious ad snippets from the internet, extracting the ad portions and embedding them into the pages.

 ## Feature Extraction

 **Structural Features** We parse the webpage structure into tag paths, construct a word bag from the paths, utilize the gensim library to train a doc2vec model on the entire dataset, and generate a 72-dimensional structural feature for each snapshot of the webpage.